screepers/screeps-typescript-starter/README.md

 After each successful compiling of the project, TSLint will parse the TypeScript source files and display a warning for any issues it will find.

+You can change the file paths checked automatically by editing the paths in the `tslint` section of `config.json`.

 This project provides TSLint rules through a `tslint.json` file, which extends the recommended set of rules from TSLint github repository: https://github.com/palantir/tslint/blob/next/src/configs/recommended.ts

 We made some changes to those rules, which we considered necessary and/or relevant to a proper Screeps project: